eInyzant/is-it-localhost/README.md

 Chrome Plugin to help you know if you are working on a localhost website or not

+This Extension was realised by the [Garden Media Community](http://www.garden-media.fr "Garden Media Homepage")

 ## What is it for ?
 As a developer, I often work on localhost : best rates, and no more need internet connection to work.
 For practical reasons, I use the same domain name as the published website.
 So I change my hosts file to point to the local server.